Skip to main content

 Q: What are the key industries for contract manufacturing in Malaysia?

-A: Malaysia has a strong presence in contract manufacturing for industries such as electronics and electrical, automotive, aerospace, medical devices, and consumer goods.
-Companies like Smartlink Engineering cater to sectors like semiconductor, automotive, and aerospace.
+A: Malaysia has a strong presence in electronics and electrical, automotive, aerospace, medical devices, and consumer goods.
+Companies like Smartlink Engineering cater to semiconductor, automotive, and aerospace sectors.

 Q: What are the benefits of choosing Malaysia for contract manufacturing?

-A: Key benefits include a strategic location with excellent logistics, well-developed infrastructure with numerous industrial parks, a skilled and adaptable workforce, supportive government policies and incentives (information available through MIDA), a strong focus on quality and reliability (often adhering to ISO standards), and a diverse manufacturing sector.
+A: Key benefits include strategic location with excellent logistics, well-developed infrastructure with numerous industrial parks, a skilled workforce, supportive government policies and incentives (available through MIDA), a strong focus on quality (including ISO standards), and a diverse manufacturing sector.

 Q: What is a Licensed Manufacturing Warehouse (LMW) in Malaysia?